China accuses U.S., Canada of abusing extradition system in Huawei case | CBC News

 A Chinese official is accusing Canada and the U.S. of abusing the extradition system after the Globe and Mail published a report saying officials in the U.S. will soon proceed with a formal extradition request for Meng Wanzhou.

-The 46-year-old CFO of telecom giant Huawei was arrested in B.C. last December at the request of U.S. officials, who accuse her of violating sanctions against Iran through a Huawei subsidiary.
+The 46-year-old CFO of telecom giant Huawei was arrested in B.C. in December at the request of U.S. officials, who accuse her of violating sanctions against Iran through a Huawei subsidiary.

-David MacNaughton, Canada's ambassador to the U.S., told the newspaper that the U.S. will file the formal request needed in the extradition case before a Jan.
-30 deadline.
+David MacNaughton, Canada's ambassador to the U.S., confirmed to CBC News early Tuesday that U.S. officials have indicated to him they will soon file the formal request needed in the extradition case.
+There is a Jan.
+30 deadline to complete this work.

 Meng's case has drawn international attention and sparked diplomatic tensions between Canada and China.